lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 ID_CRED_PSK = {4 : h'0f' }; 4 = 'kid'
 ~~~~~~~~~~~~

 The purpose of ID_CRED_PSK is to facilitate retrieval of the correct PSK.
-While ID_CRED_PSK may adopt encoding and representation patterns from {{RFC9528}}, it differs fundamentally in that it identifies a symmetric key, not a public authentication key.
+While ID_CRED_PSK use encoding and representation patterns from {{RFC9528}}, it differs fundamentally in that it identifies a symmetric key rather than a public authentication key.

 It is RECOMMENDED that ID_CRED_PSK uniquely or stochastically identifies the corresponding PSK.
-Uniqueness avoids ambiguity that may require the recipient to try multiple keys, while stochasticity reduces the risk of identifier collisions and supports stateless processing.
-This aligns with the requirements for rKID in session resumption.
+Uniqueness avoids ambiguity that could require the recipient to try multiple keys, while stochasticity reduces the risk of identifier collisions and supports stateless processing.
+These properties align with the requirements for rKID in session resumption.

 ### CRED_I and CRED_R

 CRED_I and CRED_R are authentication credentials associated with the PSK.
-We use the notation CRED_x to refer to CRED_I or CRED_R.
-Authentication is achieved implicitly via the successful use of the PSK to derive keying material and encrypt and subsequently decrypt protected messages.
+The notation CRED_x refers to either CRED_I or CRED_R.
+Authentication is achieved implicitly through the successful use of the PSK to derive keying material, and to encrypt and subsequently decrypt protected messages.

-A common representation of CRED_I and CRED_R when using an external PSK is a CBOR Web Token (CWT) or CWT Claims Set (CCS) {{RFC8392}} whose 'cnf' claim uses the confirmation method 'COSE_Key'.
-An example of CRED_I and CRED_R could be:
+When using an external PSK, a common representation of CRED_I and CRED_R is a CBOR Web Token (CWT) or CWT Claims Set (CCS) {{RFC8392}}, where the 'cnf' claim includes the confirmation method COSE_Key.
+An example of CRED_I and CRED_R is shown below:

 ~~~~~~~~~~~~
 {                                               /CCS/